Long before I ever considered working for myself, I stumbled upon an image on Pinterest. It says, quite simply:

 So, if you’re wondering whether or not you should take the leap I say: Go.
 Create it.*

-For more tips on making mompreneurship work for you, sign up for my biweekly enewsletter using the form below.
+Want more inspiration for your mom life?
+Sign up for my weekly email using the form below.

 *Make that your affirmation, and play it in your head all day long.